New World Best Hatchet Builds: Tank, Life Staff And Bow

 Tank Build: The Great Axe and Hatchet

-The best way to make a tank build with a hatchet is to pair it with the Great Axe.
+The best way to build a tank with a hatchet is to pair it with the Great Axe.
 Combining these two weapons makes the best tank build for DPS (damage per second) and melee attacks, which is why this build is a great choice for PvP and PvE battles.

-For this build, you would always want to split your points between Strength and Constitution.
-By the time you reach level sixty, you will have 200 points in Strength and 200 points in Constitution.
-The Strength attribute is important because both of your weapons will scale primarily with Strength.
+Attributes: You would always want to split your points between Strength and Constitution for this build.
+By reaching level sixty, you will have 200 points in Strength and 200 points in Constitution.
+The Strength attribute is important because both weapons will scale primarily with Strength.

 Similarly, the Constitution attribute will give you a larger overall health pool.
 It will also allow you to sustain more damage before dying.
 That is why this attribute plays a crucial role in every tank build.